MullinsLab/phylobook/README.md

 `cd phylobook`

-Create config.env by copying config.env.TEMPLATE
+Create .env by copying .env.TEMPLATE

-`cp config.env.TEMPLATE config.env`
+`cp .env.TEMPLATE .env`

 Edit config.env and add your specific settings

-`nano config.env`
+`nano .env`

 If you chose LOGIN_TYPE=sso or LOGIN_TYPE=dual in config.env, then you must create settings/saml.py by copying settings/saml.py.TEMPLATE